Developing Oracy

 -

-Looking at the criteria for cognition, what aspects of CPD would be most helpful.
+Looking at the criteria for the thinking engine what aspects of CPD would be most helpful to you?
 For example, would CPD on teaching summarising skills be useful, or would you find it beneficial to co-plan an activity which utilised diagrams and graphs in a speaking activity?

 In addition, older pupils can also use the wheels to self-assess and set targets for their own development.